wiljar00/HackUsuProject/README.md

 To win the game, one must roll the dice and achieve the higest number possible without landing a "1" roll.
 If the player rolls a "1", the game ends and the score is reset.
 The player may stop at any time and record their score.

+# to run:
+There is an executable .JAR file in the artifacts folder built to run the project.
+Located at the directory: HackUsuProject/out/artifacts/HackUsuProject_jar/HackUsuProject.jar